| It's time for the earth to be cleansed.

 stay afloat, unable to comprehend the destruction happening in front

 of her eyes, but the giant rising out of the ocean?
-That

 she really has trouble wrapping her head around.